Connect with us

 ADVERTISEMENT

-Whether you’re an emerging founder or an established brand recalibrating for the future, these seven moves are key to building lasting Black beauty power—and keeping the future where it belongs.
+Whether you’re an emerging founder or an established brand recalibrating for the future, get into seven key moves we learned at our legacy building panel at IBS New York to build lasting Black beauty power and keep the future where it belongs.

 1. Build With the People Who Already Believe in You